antonio-hus/MPP/README.md

 Delete Booking:

 Clicking the "Delete" button triggers a modal window that confirms the deletion action.
 The user is prompted to confirm the deletion, ensuring that accidental deletions are avoided.

-Extended Features
-Backend Integration:
-Data is fetched and manipulated through REST API calls to the Django backend, facilitating full CRUD operations.

-Full CRUD Operations:
-The system supports creating, reading, updating, and deleting booking entities, ensuring a complete end-to-end solution.